Sheikh Danun: Ottoman Empire

-British Mandate era
+British Mandate

 At the time of the 1922 census of Palestine conducted by the British Mandate, Shaikh Danun had a population of 106, while Sheikh Daud had 193 people, all Muslims.
 The 1931 census listed 39 inhabited houses in Sheikh Danun, populated by 155 Muslim inhabitants.
 Sheikh Dawud had 48 houses, inhabited by 222 Muslims.

 In the 1945 statistics, the population was counted with the nearby villages of Al-Ghabisiyya and Shaykh Dawud.
 Together, they had 690 inhabitants, still all Muslim, and 11,771 dunums of land.
 Of this, a total of 6,633 dunums of land in the three villages were used for cereals, 1,371 dunums were irrigated or used for orchards, while 58 dunams were built-up (urban) land.

-State of Israel
+Israel

 According to Dawud Bader, Sheikh Danun has later received many new inhabitants, including internally displaced persons from the depopulated Arab villages of al-Ghabisiyya, Amqa, Kuwaykat, al-Nahr and Umm al-Faraj.